 4. Celebrate holidays.

-A private dining room is available at the Residences at Chestnut Ridgefor special family gatherings.
+A private dining room is available at the Chestnut Ridge Wallingford for special family gatherings.
 Though it may not be possible for your loved one to celebrate every aspect of your traditions, it can still be a season of cheer.
 Adapt family gatherings to smaller, spread-out visits rather than one overwhelming crowd.
 Involve them in special events and try to spark memories – whether it’s wrapping gifts or playing board games in the game room.
 The Alzheimer’s Foundation of America has put together a list of helpful tips for caregivers in the holiday season.